VS (song): Promotional activities

 To help promote her single, misono performed both "VS" and "Glass no Kutsu" live at Avex's now-defunct dance club Velfarre.

 "VS" was used as the theme song to the Nintendo DS role-playing video game Tales of the Tempest. misono would later perform more tracks for the Tales of series, which would be compiled onto a CD titled Tales with misono-Best in 2009.

 "VS" was also used as the ending theme to the Onkagu Senshi Music Fighter television series throughout the month of April 2006.

 Music video

 The music video for "VS" was based loosely on the fairy tale of Snow White.

 In the video, there are two incarnations of misono: one as the princess Snow White and the other as the Evil Queen.
 Throughout the video, the two are constantly "versing" off against each other in a series of pranks and attacks.
 Any time the Evil Queen would attempt to capture the princess, the princess would set a trap for the queen.
 At the end of the video, the Evil Queen is able to get the princess to take a bite of the poisoned apple from the original story and runs off, believing she had won.
 However, Snow White wakes up and spits out the apple, showing that, once again, she was able to prank the queen.

+Reception

+RPGFan wrote: " It provided a very dynamic and interesting melody and misono hit it well with the vocals.
+It can be a bit too upbeat and peppy which is a hit or miss with me, but the execution is very good."